harrisonlab/phytophthora_fragariae/OrthoFinder.md

 done
 ```

-# Race 2 unique transcription factors and transcriptional regulators
+## Race 2 unique transcription factors and transcriptional regulators

-# Race 2 transcription factors and transcriptional regulators were parsed to the same format as the gene names used in the analysis
+## Race 2 TF/TRs were parsed to the same format as used in the analysis

 ```bash
 for num in 1